Subverting the reified status of whiteness

-You are bound to be inundated by all manner of readings of “Isoken,” Jadesola Osiberu’s new Nollywood rom-com, the majority of them feminist.
+You are bound to be inundated by all manner of readings, primarily feminist, of “Isoken,” Jadesola Osiberu’s new Nollywood rom-com.
 Those readings will recapitulate society’s pressure on single women.
 They will critique the near-universal acceptance in Africa of marriage as the crowning achievement of a woman.
 They will point out subtle and blatant patriarchies.
 They might miss the inexplicable, self-inflicted assumption of an image based on what a gaggle of women approximates to be a man’s desire.
-(Some extra-feminist readings will rightly concentrate on the interpretation of the contrast between Osaze and Kevin’s cultural relationships with Africa.)
-These (feminist) readings will be vital of course, but here’s something outside the sometimes cloying box.
+Some of these feminist readings will rightly concentrate on interpreting the contrast between lead characters, Osaze and Kevin’s, cultural relationships with Africa.
+These feminist readings will be vital, but here’s something outside the sometimes cloying box.

 In 1964, Clark exacted his revenge.
-America, Their America, his travelogue and memoir of the fiasco, was published (the book was re-issued in the run-up to the 2016 elections in the United States).
-With it, J.P.
+America, Their America, his travelogue and memoir of the fiasco, was published.* With it, J.P.
 Clark would unwittingly take part in one of the stranger postcolonial phenomena of the 20th century.

 One of the hallmarks of imperialism in Africa has been its arrogation to itself of the ability, through literature, to define a people and their location through reported observation enabled by travel.
 In America, Their America, it is Clark who erects this imperial observatory on foreign soil.
 Where the usual postcolonial program was defensive against sly and blatant imprecations of the subjectivity of Africa and Africans, Clark went on the offensive.
 Thus, the United States and what it meant to be American became “other”, were defined through Clark’s sensibilities.
 The imperial gaze had been inverted.
 Postcolonialism had itself become imperialism.